 We already knew Microsoft was planning on rebranding the Windows Store to Microsoft Store when the company started diversifying its media offerings for Windows 10 devices.
-And now, that time has finally come.

-The rebranded Windows Store is currently rolling out
+The rebranded Windows Store is rolling out

 The company is now rolling out the rebranded Windows Store to Windows Insiders in the Release Preview Ring together with an app update.
 This update involves a brand new logo for the Microsoft Store and also changes the Windows Store’s name to ‘Microsoft Store.’
 While the new logo looks rough for now, this is probably not the final version.